codetronaut/ccmake-ds_algo/README.md

-# ccmake-ds_algo
+## ccmake-ds_algo

 This project aims to ease the work of making test case for the alraedy existing algorithms and methods.
 I faced a lot of issues in start learning a project and permutate it's test cases for my own implementation of a already existing algorithms.
 This project is a dynamic build which accept a variety of algo and give it's combined output.
+Currenty it's in development phase and I am adding new things (not on a regular basis but) according to available time.

 ### Prerequisites
 The basic requirements are: